-This calculator estimates the temperature to which air must be cooled given a certain pressure and water-vapor content in order to become saturated with water vapor, and form dew.
-It is closely related to relative humidity, both of which can be used along with air temperature to estimate heat index.
+This calculator estimates the temperature to which air must be cooled to become saturated with water vapor, and form dew.

-Dew point is defined the temperature at which a given volume of air at a certain atmospheric pressure is saturated with water vapor, causing condensation and the formation of dew, which is the condensed water that a person often sees on flowers and grass early in the morning.
+Dew point is defined as the temperature at which a given volume of air at a certain atmospheric pressure is saturated with water vapor, causing condensation and the formation of dew.
+Dew is the condensed water that a person often sees on flowers and grass early in the morning.
 Dew point varies depending on the amount of water vapor present in the air, with more humid air resulting in a higher dew point than dry air.
 Furthermore, the higher the relative humidity, the closer the dew point to the current air temperature, with 100% relative humidity meaning that dew point is equivalent to the current temperature.
 In cases where dew point is below freezing (0°C or 32°F), the water vapor turns directly into frost rather than dew.